Rec Room Content Discovery

 Problem

-• 64% wanted to see new or recently updated rooms
+• 64% wanted to see rooms that were new or recently updated

 Design / Freshness

-To make the feed feel fresh, I first explored adding a corner bubble to room cards.
+To make content freshness visible, I first explored adding a corner bubble to room cards.
 It immediately felt anxiety-inducing—like unread text messages.

 Room card with a corner bubble badge indicating new content